 But more importantly, the heat, dryness, and strong winds can exacerbate fire weather conditions during peak wildfire season in the western United States.

-During a late October 2019 Santa Ana event, meteorologists forecast wind gusts of 80 mph for locations across the SoCal region.
+During a late October 2019 Santa Ana event, meteorologists forecast wind gusts of 80 mph for locations across the Southern California region.
 The severity of the forecast led National Weather Service forecasters to issue an “extreme” red flag warning for the first time ever.

 The office explained that, unlike an ordinary red flag warning, an extreme red flag warning meant weather conditions were “as dangerous for fire growth and behavior as NWS has seen in recent memory.”